-All staff are particularly alert to the potential need for Early Help for children at risk as in 8.1 and also a child who:
+All staff are particularly alert to the potential need for Early Help for children at risk also a child who:

-- is disabled and has specific additional needs - has special educational needs (whether or not they have an EHCP) - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home - is misusing drugs or alcohol themselves - is at risk of modern slavery, trafficking or exploitation - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse - has returned home to their family from care - is showing early signs of abuse and/or neglect - is at risk of being radicalised or exploited - is a privately fostered child
+- is disabled and has specific additional needs. - has special educational needs (whether or not they have an EHCP). - is a young carer. - is showing signs of being drawn in to anti-social or criminal behaviour, including gang. involvement and association with organised crime groups. - is frequently missing/goes missing from care or from home. - is misusing drugs or alcohol themselves. - is at risk of modern slavery, trafficking or exploitation. - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse. - has returned home to their family from care. - is showing early signs of abuse and/or neglect. - is at risk of being radicalised or exploited. - is a privately fostered child.

-(KCSiE 2020 Para 18)
+(KCSiE 2021 Para 19)